thirdwave-ai/detectron2/README.md

 # Steps to create a wheel and upload it.

-1. Make sure you have gsutil installed or follow the install instructions in the thirdwave README.
+1. Make sure you have gsutil installed or follow the install instructions in the thirdwave README. (login to gsutil with: `gsutil config`.
+The project id can be found on the gcp website)
 1. Inside docker create the wheel by running:
     ```bash
     python3 setup.py sdist bdist_wheel